Frequently Asked Questions

 When does a business need to renew the Louisiana Resale Certificate(s)?

-Businesses should renew their Louisiana Resale Certificate (R-1064) within 60 days of the expiration date on the certificate.
+The Louisiana Resale Certificate may be automatically renewed if you continue to report sales activities in the state and do not become delinquent in your tax payment or filing responsibilities pursuant to LA R.S.
+47:306.
+Businesses that are not automatically renewed should renew their Form R-1064, Louisiana Resale Certificate within 60 days of the expiration date on the certificate.
 Businesses must renew their certificates online through the LDR Louisiana Taxpayer Access Point (LaTAP) system.
 If the request is submitted prior to the 60-day renewal period, it will not be processed.
 Resale dealers not registered for LaTAP must register for LaTAP in order to complete the renewal process.

 What is a NAICS code and where can I locate it?
 What is the industry title?
 What is the title of the NAICS code?

 The North American Industry Classification System (NAICS) is a standard used by federal statistical agencies in classifying business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the U.S. business economy.
-NAICS codes can be found online at the U.S. Census Bureau website (www.census.gov/eos/www/naics).
-NAICS codes can be found on federal corporation tax returns and Louisiana Workforce Commission account numbers.
+NAICS codes can be found online at the U.S. Census Bureau website (https://www.census.gov/eos/www/naics).
+Applicants should use the Census Bureau website to determine the NAICS code that best describes their primary business activity.

 Why was my Resale Certificate application for renewal denied?